History Files

 c.1300 - 1400

 There is evidence that a number of men are killed in a group in the 1200s.
-They are decapitated, perhaps suggesting executions, possibly for rebellion or for being captured in war.
+They are decapitated, perhaps suggesting executions, possibly for rebellion or after they have been captured in battle.
 Many arrowheads are also found by archaeologists.
-It would seem that the increasing instability of the rains and the resultant food shortages have triggered some form of civil war which ultimately destroys this civilisation.
+It would seem that the increasing instability of the rains and the resultant food shortages have triggered some form of civil war which ultimately plays a part in destroying this civilisation.

-Cultural and even language traits survive in many former Mississippian groups, however.
-As those groups coalesce into the Native American tribes which exist to greet the Europeans in the next three centuries, many of those traits are recorded.
+Such staggered declines allow cultural and even language traits to survive in many of the former Mississippian groups.
+As those groups coalesce into the Native American tribes which exist to greet the Europeans in the next three centuries, many of their Mississippian traits are recorded.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.